INDEX

 Individual compensations are determined by the Nomination and Compensation Committee, entrusted by the Board of Directors, as delegated by resolution of the Board of Directors, based on the composition, level, maximum pool, etc., determined by the Board of Directors, taking into account responsibilities achievements, etc. expected to be fulfilled by each Director (including abilities and results for the Representative Director and Executive Directors), and based on a Directors’ compensation chart according to the title.

 Within monetary compensation, with regard to short-term variable compensation, the Nomination and Compensation Committee deliberates and decides on the specifics after each director performs a self-evaluation on the achievement of one’s goals.
-As for the compensation of the representative director, deliberations and decisions are made by members of the Nomination and Compensation Committee excluding the representative director, while taking into account the opinions of external directors as needed.
-Furthermore, because the majority of both the Board of Directors and the Nomination and Compensation Committee is composed of independent external directors, no resolutions are made only by internal directors in order to secure transparency and objectivity for the evaluation and determination process concerning the compensation, etc.
+As for the compensation of the representative director, deliberations and decisions are made by members of the Nomination and Compensation Committee excluding the representative director, while taking into account the opinions of External Directors as needed.
+Furthermore, because the majority of both the Board of Directors and the Nomination and Compensation Committee is composed of independent External Directors, no resolutions are made only by internal directors in order to secure transparency and objectivity for the evaluation and determination process concerning the compensation, etc.

 Corporate Auditors Compensation